 - 1. Whenever toxic solids, liquids or vapors are unintentionally released on A&M-Central Texas property, every effort shall be made to protect students, employees, visitors, and members of participating response units and agencies assisting at the incident. - 2.
 Each department or unit that works with chemicals will employ its own containment/spill procedures in the event of a small unintentional release of less than one (1) liter and not extremely toxic.
-At the onset of a small release, the department will notify the Vice President of Finance and administration of the chemical type and approximate quantity. - 3.
-If the release cannot be abated with on-site containment procedures, laboratory personnel will notify the Vice President of Finance and Administration of chemical type, approximate quantity and need for additional assistance.
-In the event any release occurs after hours, the university campus will be notified with the appropriate information via UNILERT, e-mail, social media, and local media outlets (as applicable). - 4.
-The Vice President of Finance and Administration or designee will call 911 and Killeen Police Department as applicable.
+At the onset of a small release, the department will notify the Vice President of Finance and administration, and the Manger of Facilities, Safety, & Support Services of the chemical type and approximate quantity. - 3.
+If the release cannot be abated with on-site containment procedures, laboratory personnel will notify the Vice President of Finance and Administration, and the Manager of Facilities, Safety, and Support Services of chemical type, approximate quantity and need for additional assistance.
+In the event any release occurs after hours, the university campus will be notified with the appropriate information via SafeZone, e-mail, social media, and local media outlets (as applicable). - 4.
+The Vice President of Finance and Administration or designee will call 911 and Killeen Fire Department as applicable.
 Emergency response personnel will determine the first responder. - 5.
 The first responder will determine if the HVAC equipment will be shut down to prevent the migration of any airborne contaminants. - 6.
 The first responder will document conditions and activities as indicated in their emergency response plans.
 Texas A&M-Central Texas's Vice President for Finance and Administration or designee shall document the conditions and activities.
 The first responder's report shall be attached to the A&M-Central Texas report as supplemental documentation. - 7.
 The Vice President for Finance and Administration will make the appropriate notifications to other team members and other administration personnel as necessitated by the situation.